ioBroker/adapter-react-5/src/Components/JsonConfigComponent/SCHEMA.md

 />
 ```

-If no schema provided, the schema must be created automatically from data.
+If no schema is provided, the schema must be created automatically from data.
 - `boolean` => checkbox
 - `text` => text input
 - `number` => number